* China Jan flash PMI falls to 49.6, first contraction in 6 months

 Distillate stockpiles, which include diesel and heating oil, fell by 2.3 million barrels, compared with expectations for a 900,000 million-barrel drop, the data showed.

-Markets also monitored the progress in talks to end the crisis in Syria.
+Markets are also watching the progress in talks to end the crisis in Syria.
 Syria's government and opposition, meeting for the first time, vented their mutual hostility on Wednesday but a U.N. mediator said the enemies may be ready to discuss prisoner swaps, local ceasefires and humanitarian aid.